ElDominio/ParalelaHardware/README.txt

 additional outputs for boost/fuel pumps/idle/etc
 onboard CAN
 Hall or external VR conditioner
+USB-C connection

-No official firmware for this board
+No official firmware for this board (for now)

 CPU pinout inside "Reference" folder